Alemenew/alx-system_engineering-devops/0x00-shell_basics/README.md

-This script is used for prints the absolute path name of the current working directory.
+This script is used for prints the absolute path name of the current working directory